schohan/ragapi/README.md

-Use virtual env to build and run
+Use virtual ragapi to build and run

-`python -m venv env`
+`python -m venv ragapi`

 `pip install` \n